 - Preheat oven to 325F degrees.
 Lightly grease a 6-count doughnut baking pan (I used coconut oil).

-- In a medium bowl, combine flour, baking powder, salt, nutmeg or cinnamon, brown sugar, chia seeds and fresh lemon zest.
+- In a medium bowl, combine 1 cup flour, 1 ½ teaspoons baking powder, ½ teaspoon salt, ¼ teaspoon nutmeg or cinnamon, ¼ scant cup brown sugar, ¼ cup chia seeds and 1 Tablespoon of fresh lemon zest.
 Stir together to combine.

-- In the bowl of a blender or food processor, combine blueberries, almond milk and vanilla extract.
+- In the bowl of a blender or food processor, combine ½ cup blueberries, ½ cup almond milk and 1 teaspoon vanilla extract.
 Plus just a few times to combine, about 3 good pulses.

 - Stir the blueberry mixture into the flour mixture until well combined.